-It took a couple of weeks to realize that, as with other life incidents, this one had reached an endpoint and was beginning to recede.
+It took a couple of weeks to realize, as with other life incidents, this one had reached an endpoint and was beginning to recede.
 There were no new tidbits of information, or breathy speculations, or visits to the blogosphere which was undoubtedly still out there roiling.
-She did make one more call to the Walnut Creek Police who told her that there was still no suspect, or trace of the former resident, or explanation for that hole in the wall which had not left a speck of debris.
+She did make one more call to the Walnut Creek Police who told her there was still no suspect, or trace of the former resident, or explanation for that hole in the wall which had not left a speck of debris.

 A month later, Lillian sat in her office, checking email, when a new entry in her inbox triggered a hitch in her breath.
 The sender was Sam Sword.
 The subject line was EOTBWBD.

 There is no need to worry about Paul.
 He is awaiting trial, to put it in familiar terms.
 His defense will be that the value of his discoveries far outweighs his transgressions and, who knows, it just might fly.
 Future lives will be saved, and if you knew how many, you would think me inhuman for arresting him.

 All of this digresses from my central message, namely, I am truly sorry for the stress and discomfort these events have caused you.
 I hope this might provide some compensation.

 His signature was followed by a date and a string of numbers, the latter having no meaning to Lillian whatsoever.

 But Phil knew immediately.